 Tell Google what your page is about: Schema.org

-I will end this list of quick SEO wins with something we have been telling you about quite often in the past year: add schema.org to your website.
+I will end this list of quick SEO wins with something we have been telling you about quite often: add Schema.org to your website.
 Structured data, like Open Graph and schema, create a convenient summary of your website for every other site that wants to use your content.
 Schema.org data is one of the main types of structured data.
 JSON-LD gives us a convenient way of adding it to our website.
 Our Local SEO plugin adds the right schema.org so that Google can add your company to Google Maps as well, for instance.
 Add schema.org data to your website and see your company in the knowledge graph as well.

 Serving your content in the right format is essential to deliver it to other ‘places’ on the website.
 Be sure to use it.
 And if you are not sure what structured data you should use to optimize your pages, be sure to enroll in our Structured Data Training.
-How’s that for a New Year’s resolution?
 Good luck optimizing!

 Read more: How to rank high in Google »